Updated post: 08/02/2019 | February 2019

 Firstly, allow me to share my transition from backpacker to flashpacker.
 The turning point was in Raratonga in 1996.
 My friend Fi and I had a short stay on this South Pacific island, en route from New Zealand to Los Angeles, as part of a round-the-world jaunt.
 Arriving at our pre-booked budget hotel in the wee small hours of the morning, the dim glow of a bare lightbulb was not able to conceal its squalor.
 Putting it another way, we would not have to leave the ‘comfort’ of our room to feel sand between our toes.

 Unable to face spending a further three nights in this hovel, we cut our losses and hightailed it out of there the following morning.
 For the remainder of our stay, by day we chilled at our beachside luxury hotel, and by night drank our way through the drinks menu of its cocktail bar with a group of Kiwis.
-Happy days and the point of no return to backpacking.
+Happy days and the genesis of a flashpacker.

 Until then I had done my fair share of staying in hostels and cheap hotels.
 I had earned my budget backpacker spurs whipping up pasta and noodle-based meals in grimy kitchens and making the acquaintance of many a cockroach.
 And let’s not forget the joy of bathing under cold water in clogged up showers, and sleeping in the bunk under the snorer.